plus3it/watchmaker/docs/findings/el7.md

 Only valid in environments where individually-defined DNS servers are not highly-available.

 When deployed into environments where DNS is provided through a highly-available service with a highly-available service-name, only one DNS server will be configured into the host's `/etc/resolv.conf` &ndash; typically by way of a DHCP option-set.

+# The OS Must Elevate The SELinux Context When An Administrator Calls The Sudo Command

+**Conditionally Valid:**

+Implementation of this finding's technical controls changes how the `sudo` commands are executed.
+Some EL7 tooling (at least one third-party authentication subsystem is known to break under this new control) is incompatible with implementing this control.
+For systems where this control breaks functionality, and must be disabled, this will be a valid finding that should be included in any exception documentation and associated organizational-processes.
+Otherwise the system should be configured to meet this control.

+**Further Notes:**

+1. Implementing this control can have significant user-education requirements and can also adversely-impact legacy automation.
+While these _should_ be non-fatal problems &ndash; only requiring user-education or fine-tuning of legacy automation, the control still should be implemented.
+1. As implemented in this project, the modifications to the relevnt `/etc/sudoers.d` files may create sub-optimal SELinux transistions.
+If so, it will be up to the watchmaker-user to deactivate the `ash-linux.el7.STIGbyID.cat2.RHEL-07-020023` and then provide their own mapping-modifications as a substitute.
+Deactivation can be done via the `ash-linux:lookup:skip-stigs` list-variable in Pillar.